 - a) entitled to employment by the new employer, with the same conditions of service as before, - b) not entitled to redundancy payments from their old employer.
 The Regulations (as amended by the Trade Union Reform & Employment Rights Act 1993) incorporate into UK law the EC Acquired Rights Directive.

 The TUPE Regulations will not apply to all Council contracts, but where they do, contractors, suppliers and service providers will be expected to make provision for their implementation in any tenders.
-Where a bid is submitted on the basis that TUPE would apply, the Council will need to be satisfied that the Tenderer is proposing to offer pension arrangements which are broadly comparable to those currently available to the staff.

 Please find more information on TUPE here.